 Named for three mugs tied together with yucca rope found hanging inside one of its rooms, it was built over several decades in the AD 1100s and 1200s and likely supported a population of 80 to 100 people.
 Along the route to this amazing site, you will visit other Ancestral Puebloan sites including Adobe Cave, which features partially excavated rooms.
 You will also experience wonderful views of Rock Canyon.

-If you plan on booking a second tour on the same day, we highly suggest you give yourself at least:
+If you are plan on booking a second tour on the same day, we highly suggest you give yourself at least:

 Select a date to see a list of times

-This strenuous 2-hour, 3-mile (4.8 km) round-trip hike is along an unpaved, uneven trail that descends 100 ft (30 m), and includes steep drop-offs, switchbacks, and scrambling up and down boulders.
+This strenuous 90-minute, 2.25-mile (4.8 km) round-trip hike is along an unpaved, uneven trail that descends 100 ft (30 m), and includes steep drop-offs, switchbacks, and scrambling up and down boulders.
 Each hiker must be able to scramble over boulders and navigate steep gravel trails unassisted.
 Wear sturdy hiking shoes or boots and bring a minimum of 1/2 gallon (2 liters) of water per person.
 Please do not bring any type of snack or food or sugary drinks.
 Archeological sites are vulnerable to damage caused by rodents attracted to food crumbs.

 Consider your physical health before joining a hike.
 Hiking is not recommended for those with heart or respiratory problems, or other physical difficulties.
 Elevations range between 7,000 and 7,500 feet (2134 m and 2286 m) above sea level.
 Weather conditions are quite variable.
 It's possible to begin your hike in full sun and end with a thunderstorm.
 Plan for all weather conditions.
 Bring a minimum of 1/2 gallon (2 liters) of water per person.